 You can find details of our actions to refuse applications for a new licence or to renew an existing licence on the gateway pages.
 Full details of all firms that hold a licence and any formal action taken against them can be found on the Public Register.

-Some cases go no further than the "minded to" stage because the firm in question withdraws its application for a licence or surrenders the licence without challenging the "minded to" notice.
-The link below shows revocation and requirements cases in the last two years where this occurred.
+Some cases go no further than the 'minded to' stage because the firm in question withdraws its application for a licence or surrenders the licence without challenging the 'minded to' notice.
+'Minded to' notices not contested since May 2011' shows revocation and requirements cases in the last two years where this occurred.

 Firms can appeal against our determinations to the First Tier Tribunal.
 In 2011-12, 21 appeals were made against OFT determinations, including both gateway and own-initiative enforcement cases, and nine were brought forward from earlier years.
 Fifteen appeals were dismissed, struck out or withdrawn.
 No appeals were upheld.
 Fifteen appeals were still pending at 31 March.
 The table below provides a list of all the appeals made against OFT determinations in the last two years.